Loek21/Protein-Pow-d-er/README.md

 ### Twist

 ### Greedy
+This is an incomplete, constructive algorithm that randomly chooses a move from a selected moveset that would result in the highest stability based on the next move.
+In essence, like random, each next protein element is attached to the previous protein element.
+The

 ### Breadth First with Beam Search
 This is an incomplete, constructive algorithm based on Breadth First Search (BFS).
 The plain version of BFS will often carry too many permutations for it to be a viable option in tackling the preceding problem.
 To solve this a Beam Search was added.
 The algorithm will only save the permutations with the best stability.
 With this alone the algorithm is able to run but will still take up to several hours to complete one calculation.
 The main reason for this are the substrings with consecutive P elements (P's do not contribute to an improved stability) and therefore the Beam Search no longer prunes any permutations within these substrings.
 To overcome this a random feature was added with a decreasing acceptance probability based on the number of consecutive P's.
 Now each calculation can be completed within several minutes (for protein strings up to a length of 60).
 Produced results are in line with the best known results found in literature.